 2001 – Bill Rasmussen Family and Mary Jane Madden donate 25 acres of land in the lower Kinnickinnic canyon adjoining the Kinnickinnic State Park.
 This is the first outright fee land donation to KRLT.

 2003 – KRLT purchases conservation easement on 253-acre Rohling Acres Farm owned by John and Jeanne Rohl located in the Town of Clifton.
-Land is placed in a Farmland Preservation Zone.
+The land is placed in a Farmland Preservation Zone.

 2006 – Richard and Finette Magnuson donate a conservation easement on 10 acres of land south of lower Kinnickinnic canyon.

-KRLT purchases remaining 14 acres and “Kinni Cabin” from Rasmussen Family and Mary Jane Madden.
+KRLT purchases the remaining 14 acres and “Kinni Cabin” from Rasmussen Family and Mary Jane Madden.

 2007 – KRLT purchases conservation easement on 195 acres on Lyle and Roberta Johnson’s farm located in Towns of River Falls and Clifton.

-KRLT purchases 45.5 acres from Eric and Jerilyn Jackson in lower Kinnickinic canyon to establish public fishing access to the Kinni Canyon.
+KRLT purchases 45.5 acres from Eric and Jerilyn Jackson in lower Kinnickinnic canyon to establish public fishing access to the Kinni Canyon.

 2008 – As part of the Kinnickinnic River Priority Watershed program, KRLT works to improve the water quality of the South Fork subwatershed by assisting landowners with implementing conservation practices on their properties focused on reducing erosion and stabilizing stream banks.
 (The South Fork has become one of the best brook trout fisheries in Wisconsin!)